Baldwin RF-16

 The BLH RF-16 is a 1625 hp cab unit-type diesel locomotive built for freight service by the Baldwin-Lima-Hamilton Corporation between 1950 and 1953.
 All RF-16s were configured with a B-B wheel arrangement and ran on two AAR Type B two-axle road trucks, with all axles powered.
 A total of 109 cab-equipped A units were built, along with 51 cabless booster B units, for a total of 160 locomotives built.
-As was the case with most passenger locomotives of its day, the RF-16s came equipped with a retractable, nose-mounted drop coupler pilot.
+Like most contemporary passenger locomotives, the RF-16s came equipped with a retractable, nose-mounted drop coupler pilot.
 Unlike competing units from EMD and Alco, the RF-16 used an air-powered throttle, meaning that it could not be run in MU operation with EMD or Alco diesels without special MU equipment.

-Further, there were 51 RF-16's produced for use in Argentina for passenger service, bearing the designated "RF-16E and riding on "C-C" trucks of the "A1A" configuration.
-Three of these have survived as late as 2025, one being under restoration, one designated for parts, and one is operable and restored.
+Further, there were 51 RF-16s produced for use in Argentina for passenger service, bearing the designated "RF-16E and riding on "C-C" trucks of the "A1A" configuration.
+Three of these have survived, as of 2026, one being under restoration, one designated for parts, and one is operable and restored.
 These appear to have a slightly different car body shape, are slightly lighter, and gauged to broad gauge, but are mechanically identical to their United States counterparts, having the 608A prime mover, and being rated for 1600 hp.